The Interference Effect: What's Real?

 - Separate days: Cardio on non-lifting days

-- 6+ hours apart: AM cardio, PM lifting (or vice versa)
+- Several hours apart: AM cardio, PM lifting (or vice versa) when possible

 Avoid